thomashope/thomashope_xyz/src/2021/better-shell-scripts.md

 ## Better .bat

 <p>One of the best tips from the minimally safe bash script template was having the script exit on the first failed command.
-While it seems windows dosen't have a way to exactly replicate that behavior, I was able to get something similar.</p>
+While it seems windows doesn't have a way to exactly replicate that behavior, I was able to get something similar.</p>

 ```
 commandThatMightFail || goto :error